soverenio/docs/README.md

 ### Install and use

-1. Install Material theme for MkDocs:
+1. Install the Material theme for MkDocs:

    ```
    pip install mkdocs-material